API Rate Limiter System Design

 Rate limiter middleware

-The underlying concept of rate-limiting algorithms is straightforward.
+The underlying concept of rate-limiting algorithms is simple.
 We need a counter at the highest level to track how many requests are submitted from the same user, IP address, etc. The request is rejected if the counter exceeds the limit.

 • INCR: Used to increase the stored counter by 1.